 Below is my recipe for how to step forward into a 10-year vision.
 I give a name to each year which represents the focus for that year.
 Replace it with a word of your own if it has more meaning for you.
-The name is there to remind and motivate you until you reach your destination.
+The label is there to remind and motivate you until you reach your destination.
 Twenty-twenty is the perfect year to start your 10-year vision.
 Think of Vision 2020 as the decade challenge in achieving something bigger than you ever imagined.

 Year 1: EXPERIMENT and say “yes” to the new